Roberto Hernandez, Convicted Of Burning Cat Alive And Feeding Its Corpse To Dogs, Gets Off Without Jail Time

 — David Ovalle (@DavidOvalle305) March 6, 2019

-The Miami-Dade State Attorney’s Office also released a statement about Roberto Hernandez’s sentence, saying they hoped he will adhere to the suggest psychological and psychiatric treatment.
+The Miami-Dade State Attorney’s Office also released a statement about Roberto Hernandez’s sentence, saying they hoped he will adhere to the suggested psychological and psychiatric treatment.
 The office also seemed to push back against assertions that it was not tough enough on those convicted of animal cruelty.

 “Animal abuse cases have been a long-standing priority of the Miami-Dade State Attorney’s Office,” the statement read.
 “We will continue to pursue the prosecution of all animal abuse cases as far as the evidence and Florida Law will allow.”